beecave-homelab/custom-patterns/README.md

 ## Usage

-This repository contains various custom fabric patterns.
+This repository contains a variety of custom Fabric patterns.
 To use a specific pattern:

-1. Navigate to the desired pattern's directory.
+1. Navigate to the directory of the desired pattern.
-2. Follow the instructions provided in the fabric repository `README.md`
+2. Follow the instructions provided in the Fabric repository’s `README.md`.

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, please open an issue first to discuss the proposed modifications.